 All foods get freezer burn eventually, but most properly stored foods should maintain their quality in the freezer for six months to a year.
 If you find that your frozen foods are developing freezer burn sooner than that, it's time to do a bit of investigating to root out the cause.
 Improperly wrapped food or a malfunctioning freezer could be the culprits.

 Freezer burn may not make food unsafe to eat, but it can affect the taste, texture, and color.
 Severely freezer-burned food will have an off taste that is especially noticeable in raw foods.
 If the freezer burn is extensive, it's best to toss the food and learn from your mistakes.

 Note that while freezer burn on its own does not make food unsafe to eat, foods that are frozen under improper conditions can still go bad.
 If the food has an off smell upon defrosting, discard it.
-Pay attention to how long foods have been in the freezer to ensure they are eaten at peak and follow these tips to avoid freezer burn.
+Pay attention to how long foods have been in the freezer to ensure they are eaten at their peak and follow these tips to avoid freezer burn.

 Wrap Foods Correctly